deco3500-2018/Passionfruit/README.md

 2. Upload the files to a hosting service.
 A MySQL database is required.
 Create a database called 'unlocked' and import the .sql file. phpMyAdmin was used to manage our MySQL database.
 2. Change the database connection details which is located in prototype/includes/connection.php to connect with your database.
 3. Once hosted, start navigation from the index.html file.

+Instructions for use as a 'parent'
+1. Select parent option
+2. Sign up
+3. Login
+4. Generate code
+5. All linked accounts will display in the area under the generated code
+6. To clear all linked accounts / codes, clicked 'Reset All Codes'

+Instructions for use as a 'child'
+1. Select child option
+2. Enter code given from parent